Acknowledgment of country

 Us.
 Here.
 Now.

-In 2023, Polyglot and The Venny embarked on a new Kids Collaboration to empower local children through creative participation.
+Across 2023-2024, Polyglot and The Venny collaborated to empower local children through creative participation.

 Us.
 Here.
 Now. brings together Polyglot Theatre’s expertise in child-centred co-creation, with the knowledge and deep community connections held by The Venny.